python/cpython/Doc/library/importlib.rst

       package.
 If a loader cannot be found, ``None`` is returned.

-.. class:: PathEntryFinder(Finder)
+.. class:: PathEntryFinder

-   An abstract base class representing a :term:`path entry finder`.
+   An abstract base class representing a :term:`path entry finder` and inheriting from :class:`Finder`.

    .. versionadded:: 3.3